 Websites can make or break organizations, especially non-profits, and

 The Strategy & Solution

 Creating a site that spoke to all of Open Stage Project's customers: current and future students and donors.
-That entailed

 restructuring of information architecture.